netmuck/vscript-spell-banlist/README.md

 # vscript-spell-banlist
  add halloween spells to a banlist and swap them out automatically for an appropriate substitute

+ PLEASE read the whole readme or you wont understand what to do!!

 free to use for anyone for commerical or non commerical

 to make this work all you need to do is: